alemohamad/php-101/lesson1.md

 </html>
 ```

 What just happened?
 When you requested the script above, Apache intercepted your request and handed it off to PHP.
-PHP then parsed the script, executing the code between the ```php <?php...?> ``` marks and replacing it with the output of the code run.
+PHP then parsed the script, executing the code between the ```<?php...?>``` marks and replacing it with the output of the code run.
 The result was then handed back to the server and transmitted to the client.
 Since the output contained valid HTML, the browser was able to render it for display to the user.

 A close look at the script will reveal the basic syntactical rules of PHP.
 Every PHP statement ends in a semi-colon.
 This convention is identical to that used in Perl, and omitting the semi-colon is one of the most common mistakes newbies make.
 That said, it is interesting to note that a semi-colon is *not* needed to terminate the *last* line of a PHP block.
 The PHP closing tag includes a semi-colon, therefore the following is perfectly valid PHP code: